The University of Michigan Space Institute

 Special Announcements

 • Applications are open for the Perot Jain TechLab Series through the UM Center for Entrepreneurship.
-This series offers students unparalleled training, mentoring, and hands-on experience in cutting-edge fields like autonomous vehicles, climate change, and air & space.
+This series offers students training, mentoring, and hands-on experience in cutting-edge fields like autonomous vehicles, climate change, and air & space.

 • Winter 2026 Course Announcement: SPACE 590